gsarapura/craftech-solution/2_docker_deployment/README.md

 ```

 ## Backend
-- Python version: tried to use python 3.13 but when building it causes lots of dependncies issues.
+* Python version: tried to use python 3.13 but when building it causes lots of dependncies issues.
 Instead, using 3.12
-- Optimised Docker image
+* Optimised Docker image:
+    - Due to issues with psycopg2, binary had to be installed
+* Run locally:
 ```sh
 IMAGE_NAME=craftech-backend:latest
 cd docker/